-My kids love playing with DIY glitter slime for the activity segment of our morning preschool routine.
-Once made, glitter slime is easy to pull out and play with.
-Have your kids wash their hands before and after play time, to keep the slime clean and remove any slime reside from their hands before snack time.
+My kids love playing with DIY glitter slime for the activity segment of our morning homeschool routine.
+Once you make glitter slime, it’s easy to pull out and play with.
+Have your kids wash their hands before and after play time, to keep the slime clean.
+It’s also good to wash off any slime residue from kids’ hands before snack time.
 We store our homemade glitter slime in an air tight container to use for several weeks.
 You can also make several colors of glitter slime and teach kids how to create new colors by mixing slime colors.

 Mermaid Tail Cookies

 How adorable are these mermaid tail cookies?
 Someone is much better at cookie decorating than I am, but I’d love to try making these someday!
 The shimmery air brushed colors and icing details are just gorgeous!